yanacifer/hw2/README.md

 Monday, September 25th at 11:59pm

 ## overview ##
 In this project, you will be making an iOS application for the Hangman game.
-Users should be able to start a game, make guesses for a phrase (list of phrases provided), see their progresses toward the phrase, see a list of previously guessed, incorrect letters, see how many guesses they have left (indicated by a hangman image - basic images provided), be alerted of a win or loss, and start a new game.
+Users should be able to:
+- start a game,
+- make guesses for a phrase (list of phrases provided),
+- see their progress toward the phrase, see a list of previously guessed incorrect letters,
+- see how many guesses they have left (indicated by a hangman image - basic images provided),
+- be alerted of a win or loss, and
+- start a new game.

 Though we do not have many requirements for this project, you are encouraged to customize your app.
 Here's a screenshot from a past project submission for some inspiration: